 The sound produced by studio monitors is environmental.
 If there are people in the vicinity of your studio space, and you're driving your monitors loud enough, they'll hear it.

 Considerations When Mixing On Studio Monitors

-A few points worth considering when mixing on studio monitors include:
+A few points worth considering when mixing and producing on studio monitors include:

 - Studio monitor specifications